 This is not an official website [or Feed] pf parliament.
 It has not been approved by either House.
 APPGs are informal groups of Parliamentarians with a common interest in particular issues.
 The views expressed are those of the group.

-Upcoming events: Empowering women in STEM: skills for the future
+Empowering women in STEM: skills for the future

 Date: Tuesday 6 May